City-of-Helsinki/mvj/README.md

 #### 2. Update sanitizer configuration

-If you have any deficiencies in the configuration, update the configuration file with missing models and their fields.
+If you have any deficiencies in the configuration, update the configuration file.

 Our custom sanitizer functions are specified in `sanitizers/mvj.py`.
 The [library's own sanitizer functions](https://github.com/andersinno/python-database-sanitizer/tree/master/database_sanitizer/sanitizers) are also available.